Monday, July 5, 2010

 What’s floating around these days is the word “physicality,” meant to indicate that touch, surface, the palpable predominates over idea and thinking – in artspeak the latter is erroneously called “conceptual.”
 It’s a noun, and I haven’t quite got the hang of using it yet.
 But, here’s an example, from the blog Two Coats of Paint (re: the Whitney Biennial):

-The physicality of paint renders the metaphors in Riley’s paintings human and deeply personal.
+The physicality of paint renders the metaphors in Riley’s paintings human and deeply personal.or

 In seeing the various surfaces and materials, and even in sensing speed and movement, we are reminded that physicality suggests meaning as much as concept.